wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Discipline.md

 ACTIVES:
 Taunt: Target an enemy; next turn they must attempt to attack you
-Vanquish: Deal damage to enemy based on their recent damage/targeting of allies
 Tackle: Deal damage equal to your block
 Stagger: Attack.
 If this is in your first ACT slot, enemy loses STA
 Hammer: Attack.
 Upgrade this slot with "Gain ATK/DEF here until you don't slot a combat skill here"